How to Pay for a Coding Bootcamp

 Before doing so, though, you should fully evaluate all your other options.
 Pay special attention to interest rates, as student loans (from any lender) will generally have a significantly lower interest rate than what you’d pay for a past due balance on a credit card.

-Finally, you might also have the option to take out a loan to pay for your coding bootcamp education.
+Finally, if you’re still trying to figure out how to pay for your coding bootcamp, you might also have the option to take out a student loan.
 Most coding bootcamps aren’t open to federal student loans.
 However, you can apply for a personal loan—and, many coding bootcamps partner with specific lenders to offer their students financing.
 For example, Climb Credit works with several coding bootcamps, after evaluating their quality, and provides student loans to attend their programs.

 Curious to see if your school works with Climb for financing?
 Click the button below to see our partner schools!